priscamwende/Advanced_ML_project/README.md

 ### Kernel PCA

-Kernel PCA was used to capture nonlinear relationships within the electrical measurements.
+Kernel PCA will be  used to capture nonlinear relationships within the electrical measurements.

 ## 4. Clustering Analysis

-Unsupervised learning techniques were employed to identify consumption patterns.
+Unsupervised learning techniques will be  employed to identify consumption patterns.

 ### K-Means Clustering

-Used to group periods with similar energy consumption behavior.
+To group periods with similar energy consumption behavior.

 ### Hierarchical Clustering

-Applied to explore hierarchical relationships between energy usage profiles.
+To explore hierarchical relationships between energy usage profiles.

 ### Gaussian Mixture Models (GMM)

-Used to identify probabilistic clusters and overlapping consumption patterns.
+To identify probabilistic clusters and overlapping consumption patterns.

 ### Kernel Density Estimation (KDE)

-Used to estimate the probability distribution of electricity consumption values.
+To estimate the probability distribution of electricity consumption values.